-Career Highlights: Mr. Del Giudice has been Senior Managing Director at Millennium Capital Markets LLC, New York, NY, an investment banking firm, since 1996, Senior Managing Director at MCM Securities LLC, New York, NY, a registered broker dealer, since 1996, Chairman and Senior Managing Director of Rockland Capital, LLC, New York, NY, a private equity company focusing on power and energy infrastructure markets, since 2003, and Vice Chairman of Carnegie Hudson Resources Energy Partners, LLC, a private equity company focusing on energy investments, since 2012.
-Mr. Del Giudice was a General Partner at the investment bank of Lazard Freres & Co.
-LLC, and served as Secretary to the New York State Governor and Chief of Staff to the New York State Assembly Speaker.
+Career Highlights: Mr. Del Giudice is the founder and Senior Managing Director of Millennium Capital Markets LLC, New York, NY, an investment banking firm since 1996, and Chairman of Carnegie Hudson Resources, LLC, a private equity firm.
+Mr. Del Giudice was a General Partner at the investment bank of Lazard Frères & Co., and served as Chief of Staff to New York State Governor Mario Cuomo, Director of State Operations to New York State Governor Hugh Carey, and Chief of Staff to the New York State Assembly Speaker Stanley

-Other Directorships: Mr. Del Giudice is a Trustee of Con Edison of New York and a Director of Fusion Telecommunications International, Inc. During the past five years, Mr. Del Giudice also served as a Director of Reis, Inc. through September 2013, and Barnes and Noble, Inc. through September 2010.
-Mr. Del Giudice is also the Chairman of the Governor's Committee on Scholastic Achievement and a Director of the New York Racing Association.
+Other Directorships: Mr. Del Giudice is a Trustee of Con Edison of New York and a Director of Fusion Telecommunications International, Inc. During the past five years, Mr. Del Giudice also served as a Director of Reis, Inc. through September 2013.
+Mr. Del Giudice is also Acting Chair of the New York Racing Association, and a Director of Bloomfield Industries, Corinthian Capital Group, and Universal Marine Medical Supply International LLC.